0rqheus/Encrypted_Email_Service/README.md

 - file attachment( < 5MB)
 - 2 roles user and admin(can see other users and change their role)
 - view chat story
+- cloudinary for user account photo
+- mongodb as storage
+- jwt tokens as authorization system

 ### API
 Using API you should realize encryption with cryptico library.
 There is API documentation on this site on about page.

 ### Setup
 Clone this repo to your desktop and run `npm install` to install all the dependencies.
+Create `.env` file in root directory with custom properties.
 For developing comment 11-12 and 30-32 lines in app.js.
 Then go to client/ folder and setup client side accordingly to the local README.

 ### Todos
 (for your hosting)